Skip to content

 Once you’ve provided a service, you need to translate it into a language that insurance companies understand.
 That’s where CPT (Current Procedural Terminology) codes come in.
 Using the right code is essential for telling the payer exactly what service you performed.
 For mental health providers, a few codes appear most frequently.
 You’ll typically use 90791 for the initial diagnostic evaluation, which covers a comprehensive review of the client’s history and treatment needs.
 For standard individual therapy sessions, 90834 is used for appointments lasting around 45 minutes, while 90837 is for sessions that extend beyond 56 minutes.
 Correctly applying these codes is a cornerstone of specialized behavioral health billing.

-Step 3: Submitting the Claim
+Step 3: Submit a Clean Claim

 With the client’s information gathered and the correct CPT code assigned, you’re ready to submit the claim.
 This step involves putting all the pieces together on a standardized form, most commonly the CMS-1500.
 This form details who you are, who the patient is, their insurance information, their diagnosis, and the services you provided.
 You can submit claims either electronically or through the mail, though electronic submission is much faster and allows for easier tracking.
 This is the core of the medical billing process, where all your careful preparation is sent to the payer for review and payment.
 Accuracy here is critical to avoid immediate rejections.

-Step 4: Posting Payments and Reconciling Accounts
+Step 4: Track Payments and Reconcile Accounts

 After the insurance company processes your claim, they will send you a payment along with an Explanation of Benefits (EOB).
 The EOB is a crucial document that breaks down what the insurer paid, any adjustments they made, and what portion of the bill is the client’s responsibility (like a copay or deductible).
 Your final step is to “post” this payment in your records, applying it to the client’s account.
 This reconciliation process ensures your books are accurate and helps you track any outstanding balances.
 Diligent account management is a key part of effective revenue cycle administration and keeps your practice financially healthy.